Collin-Emerson-Miller/Collin-Emerson-Miller/README.md

 # Hello, I'm Collin
 <a href="https://www.linkedin.com/in/collin-miller-487534a5/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an industry professional with 7+ years of experience in IT.

 ## Objective
 [Provide Objective - Remove this afterwards]]